2017 Central Michigan Chippewas football team

 The 2017 Central Michigan Chippewas football team represented Central Michigan University in the 2017 NCAA Division I FBS football season.
 They were led by third-year head coach John Bonamego and played their home games at Kelly/Shorts Stadium as members of the West Division of the Mid-American Conference.
 They finished the season 8–5, 6–2 in MAC play to finish in a tie for second place in the West Division.
 They received an invitation to the Famous Idaho Potato Bowl where they lost to Wyoming.

-Previous season

-The Chippewas finished the 2016 season 6–7, 3–5 to finish in fifth place in the MAC West.
-They received an invitation to the Miami Beach Bowl where they were blown out by Tulsa 55–10.

 Preseason

 Central Michigan was picked to finish in fifth place in the MAC West Division in a preseason poll of league media.